-If their judgment seems clouded, and the senior is making poor decisions for themselves or for others, then it may be time to interfere.
-Maybe they are acting reckless, spending money they don't have or making poor choices with what they eat or drink.
-Either way, when their ability to make sound judgments starts to falter, you may need to step in.
+If their judgment seems clouded, and the senior is making poor decisions for themselves or for others, then it may be time to assist.
+Maybe they are acting confused or reckless, spending money in unusual ways, or making poor choices with what they eat or drink.
+When their ability to make sound judgments starts to falter, you may need to step in.

 Learning New Concepts